spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 Please use the following lesson of Programming Historian: Brousseau, Chantal. « Interrogating a National Narrative with GPT-2 ». *Programming Historian* 11 (2022), https://doi.org/10.46430/phen0104

-Your task is to use a GPT your group selected as a tutor for helping you to understand the value of a given method - in this case, use a GPT for interrogating a corpus of historical sources - and the technical components you are likely to completely, or almost, ignore for the moment, but that you are likely to need to master in some time from now.
+Your task is to use a GPT your group selected as a tutor for training you on how to use a GPT for interrogating a corpus of historical sources.
+The lesson deals with a lot of technical aspects as it shows how you can do this locally on your own machine, rather than using an online application.
 Why you might need to do this?
-Because if you have a large corpus of sources you might find restrictions to use effectively GPTs available online (data size, cost of use etc).
+If you have a large corpus of sources, it could be difficult to use effectively GPTs available online because of the size of your data, the possible cost for using certain services...
+For now, you can attach a limited importance to these parts of the lesson.
+Try to focus on understanding what the method involves (a workflow, a certain way to organize your historical data, technical environment, acquantance with a programming language...), rather than learning how to do this.
+Also, on understanding how a GPT may be useful during your work with historical sources.

 In the limited time of this assignment, please: